Daksh-404/mono-vo/README.md

 Note that this project is not yet capable of doing reliable relative scale estimation, so the scale informaion is extracted from the KITTI dataset ground truth files.

-NOTE: This repository was forked from [](http://avisingh599.github.io)
+NOTE: This repository was forked from [Avi Singh's github account](http://avisingh599.github.io)

 ## Demo Video